PheelaV/CE152-4/README.md

 # CE152-4
 ## Why?
 This repo is me learning Java.
 The main package is the assignment package, which is the final parctical test of the year.
+Currently the only one visible, because of the cleanup.

 ## What?